cedar-policy/rfcs/text/0053-enum-entities.md

 ```
 Likewise the request validator would flag a request with `Application::"TinyTODO"` as its resource, and it would flag the passed-in entity store if it contained such an illegal value.

+### Notes

+As a convention, our example enumerated entity names, like `Color::"Red"` or `Application::"TinyTodo"`, all begin with an uppercase letter.
+We choose to consider this approach good style, but not to mandate it.

+We require entity enumerations to be given as a non-empty list of strings, like `["Red", "Blue"]`, but we could also allow them to be specified as identifiers, like `[ Red, Blue ]`.
+Doing so would be similar to the handling of attributes, which can be specified as identifiers, `principal.owner`, or as strings, `principal["owner"]`.
+However, entity enumerations can only be _referenced_ as strings, e.g., as `Color::"Red"` not `Color::Red`.
+Specifying them as strings, only, makes this connection a little stronger.

+We do not permit declaring empty enumerations.
+Allowing them would add complication to policy analysis (to consider the exceptional case), but would be essentially useless: You could never create an entity of type `Foo`, where `Foo` is uninhabited, and while you could write `expr is Foo`, this expression is always `false`.

+That an entity is an enumeration is specified as a refinement when declaring the entity type, e.g., writing `entity Application;` declares the `Application` entity type, while writing `entity Application enum ["TinyTodo"];` declares the `Application` entity type and then refines it to say that only the `"TinyTodo"` entity ID is well defined.
+An alternative syntax that is more intuitive to some readers is `entity enum Application ["TinyTodo"]`.
+This syntax is similar to Java-style syntax, `enum Application { TinyTodo }`.
+However, this approach could create some confusion: `enum` is currently a valid entity type, so it's legal to write `entity enum;` in schemas today.
+Moreover, if we eventually take Alternative C, below, we may allow `enum` to be accompanied by other type refinements, such as `in` and attribute declarations.
+For example, we could one day be able to write `entity Application in [Application] enum ["TinyTodo", "Office"]` (or swapping their order, `entity Application enum ["TinyTodo", "Office"] in [Application]`), and might prefer the uniformity of that to `entity enum Application ["TinyTodo", "Office"] in [Application]`.

 ## Drawbacks

 One reason not to do this is that it's not particularly full featured---you cannot do anything useful with an enumerated entity value in a policy other than compare it for equality.
 We consider more full-featured extensions in the alternatives below, but these have drawbacks of their own.
 The functionality could be easily extended later, depending on how things play out.